OhmSpectator/streetviews-grabber/README.md

 positional arguments:
   city                  the city for which street views shall be downloaded.
-                        The name should bewritten in its original language (e.g. Москва, not Moscow). optional arguments:
+                        The name should be written in its original language (e.g. Москва, not Moscow). optional arguments:
   -h, --help            show this help message and exit